-Health services is a very large sector of the U.S. economy.
-For most positions in this area (environmental health professionals, exercise and fitness instructors, community health educators, and nutritionists), the U.S. Department of Labor predicts growth to be “faster than average” or “much faster than average.”
+Health Services is a very large sector of the U.S. economy.
+For most positions in this area (exercise and fitness instructors, community health educators, and nutritionists), the U.S. Department of Labor predicts growth to be “faster than average” or “much faster than average.”
 The University’s Health Sciences program broadly addresses this area of growth.

 The Bureau summarizes growth in the health sector in the following terms: